Hiwonder-docs/TonyPi-Pro/source/docs/5_ai_vision_course.md

 :::{Note}

 The default recognized and tracking color is green.
-If you want to change to blue or red, please refer to [5.14.4 Function Extension/Modify Default Recognition Color]().
+If you want to change to blue or red, please refer to "**5.14.4 Function Extension -\> Modify Default Recognition Color**".
 Furthermore, when moving the handheld colored sponge blocks, the speed should not be too fast, and it should be within the range of camera recognition.

 :::